-Apart from due from other banks ( $\in$ 35.6 billion at 31 December 2009 which is 6 per cent. of total assets), Rabobank's only significant risk concentration is in the portfolio of loans to private individuals which accounted for 48 per cent. of the total loan portfolio at 31 December 2009.
+Apart from due from other banks (€33.5 billion at 31 December 2010 which is 5 per cent. of total assets), Rabobank's only significant risk concentration is in the portfolio of loans to private individuals which accounted for 48 per cent. of the total loan portfolio at 31 December 2010.
 This portfolio has a very low risk profile as evidenced by the actual losses incurred in previous years.
-The proportion of the total loan portfolio attributable to the food and agri sector was 17 per cent. in 2008.
-The proportion of the total loan portfolio attributable to trade, industry and services was 35 per cent. at 31 December 2009.
+The proportion of the total loan portfolio attributable to the food and agri sector was 18 per cent. in 2010.
+The proportion of the total loan portfolio attributable to trade, industry and services was 34 per cent. at 31 December 2010.
 Loans to trade, industry and services and loans to the food and agri sector are both spread over a wide range of industries in many different countries.
 None of these shares represents more than 10 per cent. of the total client loan portfolio.
 Continuing poor market conditions in the Netherlands have a significant impact on many industry sectors.
 For the local Rabobanks, bad debt costs in the food and agri sector are concentrated in glass horticulture, and virtually all segments in the trade, industry and services sector have been significantly affected, inland shipping in particular.
-For Rabobank International, bad debt costs were significantly influenced by the provisions formed for the Irish real estate portfolio.
+For Rabobank International, bad debt costs were significantly influenced by the allowance formed for the Irish real estate portfolio.